-SBCTA 2021-2022 State Legislative Platform
+SBCTA 2023-2024 State Legislative Platform

-The San Bernardino County Transportation Authority (SBCTA) serves as the Regional Transportation Planning Agency for the largest geographical county in the nation.
+The San Bernardino County Transportation Authority (SBCTA) serves as the Regional Transportation Planning Agency for the largest geographical county in the contiguous United States.
 Covering approximately 20,000 sq. miles and serving approximately 2 million residents, the Board of Directors is comprised of representatives from San Bernardino County's 24 cities and five supervisorial districts.
-In addition to the cooperative regional planning and expansion of an efficient multi-modal transportation system countywide, the SBCTA supports freeway construction projects, regional and local road improvements, train and bus transportation, railroad crossings, call boxes, ridesharing, congestion management efforts, and long-term planning studies.
+In addition to the cooperative regional planning and expansion of an efficient multi-modal transportation system countywide, SBCTA supports freeway construction projects, regional and local road improvements, train and bus transportation, railroad crossings, freeway service patrol, call boxes, ridesharing, congestion management efforts, active transportation and long-term planning studies.
 As a Self-Help County agency, the SBCTA administers Measure I funding, a voter-approved half-cent sales tax dedicated for transportation planning, design, construction, operation, and maintenance in San Bernardino County.

-This legislative platform serves as the basis to proactively engage in policy and legislative initiatives that will enable the SBCTA and the San Bernardino Associated Governments (SBCOG) to deliver projects and programs that meet the needs of our region.
+This legislative platform serves as the basis to proactively engage in policy and legislative initiatives that will enable the SBCTA and the San Bernardino Council of Governments (SBCOG) to deliver projects and programs that meet the needs of our region.
 This document also guides staff recommendations to the Legislative Policy Committee and Board of Directors on state legislative, regulatory, and administrative matters that are anticipated to be addressed in the upcoming legislative session.